 I hadn’t actually been planning on having an island during this phase of the project.
 When our heating project required a vent in the middle of the room, we were suddenly scrambling to figure out what we wanted to do to cover it up.
 We knew that a vent just sitting there would either be tripped on, or would soon be stuffed with cheez-its and goldfish, courtesy of Cooper.
 So we began discussing options.

 I originally had this awesome plan in my head for a future island that included a built-in microwave, storage, and a barstool bench.
 After getting out the measuring tape and making a painter’s tape silhouette, it was pretty clear that we did not have enough space for any of my grand ideas.
 Long story short, there would not have been enough room to maneuver and open cupboards.
-So I found this picture on Houzz:

-I really loved the style, and Mack and I agreed that it would be the best fit for our space.
+I really loved the idea of a furniture style, and Mack and I agreed that it would be the best fit for our space.
 He went on a marble hunt while I tried to find some plans and legs.
 Honestly, we are always kind of on the hunt for marble on Craigslist.
 Since it has become more popular, a lot of people know what they have and the prices become more ridiculous than a brand new slab.

 That was not the case with this listing.
 The seller was only asking $250, but there were no photos or dimensions.
 Mack emailed him asking for more info, and we got a grainy photo of a corner of the slab with the disclaimer that it had a scratch- but the dimensions were absolutely perfect, I kid you not.